- Our Tours

 The hikes are quite easy, approximately 3 or 4 hours walking, and suitable for most abilities.
 The excursion on ice with crampons will be guided by a mountain guide, and is also suitable for anyone physically active and with an adventurous attitude.
 For the kayak optional excursion, previous experience in kayaking is not required.

-Flight from Keflavik (Iceland) or Copenhagen to Narsarsuaq (south Greenland).
+Flight from Reykjavík (Iceland) or Copenhagen to Narsarsuaq (south Greenland).
 Reception at the airport and zodiac boat transfer to Qassiarsuk (former Brattahlid, capital of Viking Greenland).
 Walk through the village of about 50 inhabitants and guided tour of the viking ruins of Brattahlid, learning the history of the arrival of Eric the Red from Iceland at this small settlement in 985.
 Of particular interest are the reconstructions of a Viking house (spacious but cold) and an inuit dwelling (small but warmer), transporting us back in time to the harsh conditions in which these people lived and it definitely shows us how the Inuit knew how to adapt better to the progressive cooling of the climate.
+This Norse and Greenlandic core farming area were in 2017 inscribed on UNESCO’s World Heritage List under the title Kujataa Greenland.
 Night at the Leif Eriksson Hostel.

 We will set off for Qaleraliq camp, our base beside the greenlandic ice cap, navigating along the Tunulliarfik fjord among icebergs.
 Halfway we will stop at Narsaq, the third most populated town in South Greenland with about 1,500 inhabitants.
 Free time to visit the museum, the fish market or the fur shops before boarding the boat again to navigate towards the Inlandis.
 We will arrive to our camp set on a sandy beach, which contrasts with a spectacular view of three glacier tongues.
 We will spend the night at the camp, allowing our senses to enjoy the thunderclap roar of the icefall from seracs.
 Accommodation in 4 bedded basic but comfortable rooms of Domo “loft”.